adamjakab/action-connectiq-builder/README.md

-# ConnectIQ Builder GitHub Actions
+# ConnectIQ Builder GitHub Action

 ConnectIQ Builder is a GitHub Action (`adamjakab/action-connectiq-builder@v1`) that can be used to test and build ConnectIQ applications.